pouchdb-community/relational-pouch/README.md

 ```

 This will tell relational-pouch to not save the book ids on the author, and use a query using db.find to look for the related books.
-Since this uses [`db.rel.findHasMany(type, type, belongsToKey, belongsToId)`](#dbrelfindhasmanytype-belongstokey-belongstoid) internally, you also need an index as specified there, where `belongsToKey` is the field specified in the `queryInverse` option.
+Since this uses [`db.rel.findHasMany(type, belongsToKey, belongsToId)`](#dbrelfindhasmanytype-belongstokey-belongstoid) internally, you also need an index as specified there, where `belongsToKey` is the field specified in the `queryInverse` option.

 For async relations this queryInverse will not work at this moment and the child id array will not be present on the result.
-You can use the [`db.rel.findHasMany(type, type, belongsToKey, belongsToId)`](#dbrelfindhasmanytype-belongstokey-belongstoid) for this scenario instead.
+You can use the [`db.rel.findHasMany(type, belongsToKey, belongsToId)`](#dbrelfindhasmanytype-belongstokey-belongstoid) for this scenario instead.
 If you also don't give relational-pouch the child ids when calling db.rel.save you could also completely remove the hasMany side of the relation from the schema .

 #### Advanced